Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

 * [JSHint](https://jshint.com/) to validate the JavaScript code.
 * [W3C CSS validation](https://jigsaw.w3.org/css-validator/) to validate CSS.
 * [W3C Markup Validation](https://validator.w3.org/) to validate HTML code.
-* [Auto-prefixer](https://autoprefixer.github.io/) to ensure the css has all prefixes it needs, in order  to work properly on all modern browsers.

 ## Testing